 - Dysregulation of IL-23-Th17 signaling → unrestrained Th17 cell function → inflammation → local tissue damage (edema, erosions/ulcers, necrosis) → obstruction, fibrotic scarring, stricture, and strangulation of the bowel

 - Mutations in the nucleotide oligomerization binding domain 2 (NOD2) protein are likely involved in the development of Crohn disease.

-Intestinal aphthous ulcers → transmural fissures and inflammation of the intestinal walls → adherence of other organs or the skin → penetration → microperforation and abscess formation → macroperforation into these structures → fistula formation
+Intestinal aphthous ulcers → transmural fissures and inflammation of the intestinal walls → adherence of other organs or the skin → penetration of tissue → microperforation and abscess formation → macroperforation into these structures → fistula formation

 CD typically occurs episodically with a 30%-risk of recurring inflammation over the span of one year.
 If symptoms persist for six months, the disease is considered chronic.
 Without treatment, relapses and complications are to be expected.

 - Low-grade fever